1. Introduction

 • ensure appropriate buildings and contents insurance is in place.
 A minimum of three quotes should be obtained to ensure best value;

-• if the person has any physical disability or impairment, refer to occupational therapy, via the social worker for an assessment to be carried out and provision of aids, equipment or adaptations to be made;
+• if the adult has any physical disability or impairment, refer to occupational therapy, via the social worker for an assessment to be carried out and provision of aids, equipment or adaptations to be made;

 • review any mortgage agreement and ensure repayments are up to date and secure deeds of ownership;